8 Thalasso Spas in Europe For Deep Renewal

 Depending on the individual and the length of stay, benefits are described as long lasting for weeks and even years.

-How is thalassotherapy different from a normal spa break?
+How is Thalassotherapy different from a normal spa break?

 Thalassotherapy is a structured approach that uses seawater, marine air, coastal climate exposure and marine products such as algae in a coordinated way, often as part of a planned programme rather than one-off treatments.
 A simple check is to ask for the weekly schedule.
-If the centre cannot explain the programme flow, it is usually not true thalasso.
+If the centre cannot explain the programme flow, it is usually not true Thalasso.

 Can the sea really help with burnout or energy depletion?